algolia/instantsearch/packages/instantsearch-specs/content/widgets/searchbox.md

       </form>
     </div>
     <div class="ais-SearchBox-footer ais-footer">
-      Footer (optional)
+      Footer info
     </div>
   </div>
 classes:
   - name: .ais-SearchBox
     description: the root div of the widget
   - name: .ais-SearchBox-header
-    description: the header of the widget
+    description: the header of the widget (optional)
   - name: .ais-SearchBox-body
     description: the body of the widget
   - name: .ais-SearchBox-input